MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSession.md

 ### System.Management.Automation.Runspaces.PSSession

 ## NOTES
-Get-PSSession gets user-managed sessions "PSSessions," such as those that are created by using the New-PSSession, Enter-PSSession, and Invoke-Command cmdlets.
+This cmdlet gets user-managed sessions PSSession objects" such as those that are created by using the New-PSSession, Enter-PSSession, and Invoke-Command cmdlets.
 It does not get the system-managed session that is created when you start Windows PowerShell.

-Beginning in Windows PowerShell 3.0, PSSessions are stored on the computer that is at the "server-side" or receiving end of a connection.
+Starting in Windows PowerShell 3.0, PSSession objects are stored on the computer that is at the server-side or receiving end of a connection.
 To get the sessions that are stored on the local computer or a remote computer, Windows PowerShell establishes a temporary session to the specified computer and runs query commands in the session.

 To get sessions that connect to a remote computer, use the ComputerName or ConnectionUri parameters to specify the remote computer.
 To filter the sessions that Get-PSSession gets, use the Name, ID, InstanceID, and State parameters.